 Wine labels have a lot of information on them.
-Some of it is critical to understanding what is in the bottle, and some of it is just blowing smoke.
-There are five basic elements to a wine label.
+Some of it is critical to understanding what is in the bottle, and some is just blowing smoke.
+There are five essential elements to a wine label.

 - Winery Name (Producer)

 - The region: where the grapes were grown.

 - The grape varietal, usually.

 - The vintage year: The year the grapes were harvested.

 There is a significant difference between OLD WORLD and NEW WORLD wine labels.
 Countries producing wine for centuries (the Old World) don’t tend to put the name of the wine grape on the label.
 Of course, there are exceptions to the rule, but for the most part, you can assume that wines from Italy, France, Spain, and Portugal won’t list the grape on the label.

 Did you know there are over 10,000 different types of wine grapes?
 Even a Master Sommelier can’t memorize them all.
 Good thing you don’t have to.
 There are only ten grapes you need to know.
 Why?
 Because over 95% of wines are made from these grapes.